 Intro by Justin Furlong, NLI Newspaper Librarian

-This is the second in a series of blogs connected to a joint project (Newspaper Descriptors Project) by the National Library of Ireland and the Newspaper & Periodical History Forum of Ireland (NPHFI).
-The project hopes to provide short descriptors or pen notes for the newspaper titles listed in the Newspaper Database here at the National Library.
-The descriptors will include such information as publication dates, proprietors and funding, editors and significant journalists, circulation figures (if known), comment on the newspaper’s political affiliation, and mention any histories written on the various titles.
-The two desciptors below relate to Irish involvement with South Africa: The Republic was the newspaper of the Irish Republican Association of South Africa; the United Irishman was founded shortly after Arthur Griffith returned to Ireland from South Africa having edited the Middelberg Courant there.
+This is the fourth in a series of blogs connected to a joint project (Newspaper Descriptors Project) by the National Library of Ireland and the Newspaper & Periodical History Forum of Ireland (NPHFI).
+The project aims to provide short descriptors or pen notes for the newspaper titles listed in our Newspaper Database here at the National Library.
+The descriptors include such information as publication dates, proprietors and funding, editors and significant journalists, circulation figures (if known), comment on the newspaper’s political affiliation, and mention any histories written on the various titles.